miguelalarcos/bull-rb/README.md

 * main.rb: the entry point for Opal.
 You must define here the global $controller
 * Rakefile: to make the build.js and build.css
 * reactive_var.rb: here you've got the implementation for reactive vars.
 Please note that this reactive var does not work with the render method of the react.rb components.
-These work with the provided reactive function.
+This works with the provided reactive function.
 * rr.rb: when the 'rake production' will be coded, rr.rb will be used to make the js version of reactive-ruby.
 * ui.rb: here you've got all the React components of the client application.
 * ui_core.rb: useful ui components like Form, PasswordInput, ...